dustinpfister/blog_posts/_posts/nodejs-traverse.md

 layout: post
 categories: node.js
 id: 32
-updated: 2019-11-18 09:07:16
+updated: 2019-11-18 09:25:12
-version: 1.3
+version: 1.4
 ---

 Sometimes I get into a situation in which I may want to loop over all the nodes of a given object.
-That is I want to traverse, or loop over an object and preform a certain action with certain node values.
+That is I want to traverse, or loop over an object and preform a certain action with certain key value pairs of an object that has one or more nested objects in it.

 I could slap together my own solution for looping over all nested object keys, maybe starting with a for in loop that I use in a method that is called recursively.
 However a much better option would likely be to just go ahead and use [traverse](https://www.npmjs.com/package/traverse) as this seems to work just fine for this kind of task.

 <!-- more -->

-## Install
+## 1 - Install the traverse npm package

-You know the deal, unless you don't in which case.
+You know the deal whe it comes to adding an npm package to a stack, unless you do not in which case.

 ```
-$ npm install traverse
+$ npm install traverse --save
 ```

+This will install traverse into the current project folder and save it as a dependency of the project in the package.json file.

 ## The Object